 Commission Revenues.
-We generate two types of commission revenues: front-end sales commissions that occur at the point of sale and trailing commissions.
-Transaction-based commission revenues primarily represent gross commissions generated by our advisors, primarily from commissions earned on the sale of various financial products such as mutual funds, variable and fixed annuities, alternative investments, general securities, fixed income, insurance, group annuities and options and commodities.
+We generate two types of commission revenues: transaction-based sales commissions that occur at the point of purchase and sale by clients of various types of investment products and trailing commissions.
+Transaction-based commission revenues primarily represent gross commissions generated by our advisors, primarily from commissions earned on the sale to clients of various financial products such as mutual funds, variable and fixed annuities, alternative investments, general securities, fixed income, insurance, group annuities and options and commodities.
 The levels of transaction-based commissions can vary from period to period based on the overall economic environment, number of trading days in the reporting period and investment activity of our advisors' clients.
 We earn trailing commission revenues (a commission that is paid over time, such as 12(b)-1 fees) on mutual funds and variable annuities held by clients of our advisors.
 Trailing commissions are recurring in nature and are earned based on the current market value of investment holdings in trail-eligible assets.